 Some recipes specify she-crabs as an ingredient and you may have wondered whether that is a specific type of crab.
-She-crabs are simply female crabs rather than it being a distinct species.
+She-crabs are simply female crabs, not a distinct species.
 Spring she-crabs carry flavorful roe or crab eggs, which will make a difference in the recipe.
 It is also thought that the female crab adds more color than the male.

 How to Tell Female From Male Crabs